National Check the Chip Day, pros to microchipping your pet

 - Microchips are durable.
 They are designed to withstand harsh conditions and are resistant to damage.

-- It’s fast and east.
+- It’s fast and easy.
 It can be done in a few minutes, it’s not a surgery, doesn’t require anesthesia, and is painless to your pet.

 You can ask your local veterinarian or animal hospital about microchipping options for you.